Saikarthik-Ramakrishnan/ca-fpga-engine/software_prototype/parallelism_ladder/README.md

 Threads lose to serial at every single grid size, on a machine with ten real cores sitting mostly idle.
-That's the whole GIL argument, no longer something I have to argue for — CPython's global interpreter lock means only one thread executes Python bytecode at a time, so four threads doing CPU-bound pure-Python work just buys you scheduling overhead on top of the same single-threaded work.
+That's the whole GIL argument, no longer something I have to argue for.
+CPython's global interpreter lock means only one thread executes Python bytecode at a time, so four threads doing CPU-bound pure-Python work just buys you scheduling overhead on top of the same single-threaded work.